Team-TAU/tau/README.md

 ## Twitch Setup

-Because TAU depends heavily on Twitch, it is necessary to obtain a Twitch App ID and secret.
+Because TAU depends heavily on Twitch, it is necessary to obtain a Twitch Client ID and Client Secret.
 The steps below will help you do this.

 1. Determine the port you want to run TAU on.
 By default this is port 8000.
 Use this value for `PORT` in the following steps.
 1. Visit the [Twitch Developer Applications Console](https://dev.twitch.tv/console/apps).